 Rehired Annuitant Guidance for FERS & CSRS Retirees Desiring to Return to Federal Service

 There are opportunities for retirees to return to federal service under the rehired annuitant program.
-In most cases you will keep your full annuity however your new federal salary will be reduced by the amount of your annuity in most retirees.
+In most cases you will keep your full annuity however your new federal salary will be reduced by the amount of your annuity in most cases.
 The salary reduction is waived for certain critical occupations.
 There are also opportunities to return to work with your agency as a contractor employee or under a personal services contact.

 It is important to note that federal retirees can go back to work in the private sector without any impact on their federal annuity.
 You will continue to receive your full annuity and all benefits if you decide to work in the private sector after you retiree from federal service.